IverCoder/noto-color-emoji/README.md

 This module **must not** be installed on devices running Android 12 or later.
 Font implementation has changed, allowing Google *and* your OEM to update fonts without software updates.
 Installing this module on such systems is unnecessary will do more harm than good.
 See [here](https://source.android.com/devices/architecture/custom-font-fallback) for more info.

 Simply install this like any other module or flash the .ZIP on TWRP (it will still be systemlessly installed).

-*¹Only applicable for ROMs that are close to AOSP.*